Are you trying to learn estate law? We put together this article to explain the things you should think about when doing estate planning.

 While it may seem cold-hearted to think of money at a time like this, you have your own interests to protect.

-Next time you move in together or plan to marry, but updating your wills at the top of your list.
+Next time you move in together or plan to marry, updating your will is at the top of your list.
 Wills and estate lawyers can advise you on making or updating your wills.
 What to do with a will after death?
 Talk to a lawyer.

 Are you wondering why you need power of attorney?
 Most people know that they should have a will in place.
 If you are curious about how many copies of the power of attorney you need, speak to a lawyer.